josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Don't throw softballs.
 This is your chance to really dig. “_What's your favorite thing about this job_?” probably won't tell you much you didn't already know.

-Instead, try something like: “_what's your favorite thing about this job, and what's one thing you would change if you could_?”
+Instead, try something like: “_what's your favorite thing about this company, and what's one thing you would change about it if you could_?”
+Push for the full story.

 One of my personal favorite questions: “_what would make somebody successful in this role_?”
 It's open-ended, and hopefully, the answer describes you.
 If so, you can give a little nudge on that.
 But either way, it helps you understand the job, and the company's expectations.

 ### Be prepared to talk salary

 There's a whole section on this later.
 But for now, I mention it here so if you only read this section, you'll know to look up what people in this role make at _this_ company, and what they make in similar roles across the tech field.

+### Invest in your setup

+Consider this less essential than other items, but: if you're interviewing via video call, like it or not, people's impression of you will be partly shaped by your video and audio.

+Record yourself to see how you look and sound in the video.
+Move your computer to a place with good lighting, if you can.

+If you have really good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
+Good lighting makes up for a bad camera better than a good camera makes up for bad lighting.
+But get a decent webcam if you can.
+Consider an external mic, if you think you need it, but that's more of a luxury than a necessity.

+Spend some time on your background, too.
+It's part of the impression you make.
+If your resume says you're organized and pay attention to details, a messy room will undermine you.
+Work on your background like it's part of your resume.
+(Tip: you can even put interesting personal items back there to help yourself stand out a little bit.)

 ### Follow up and connect after interviews